Tip:Learn About Manually Tweaking Parallel Processing Settings

 You can configure parallel processing by completing the following steps:

-In the Server Properties dialog, go to the Advanced page.
-2.
+1. In the Server Properties dialog, go to the Advanced page.

-By default, the Max Degree Of Parallelism setting has a value of 0, which means that the maximum number of processors used for parallel processing is controlled automatically.
+2. By default, the Max Degree Of Parallelism setting has a value of 0, which means that the maximum number of processors used for parallel processing is controlled automatically.
 Essentially, SQL Server uses the actual number of available processors, depending on the workload.
 To limit the number of processors used for parallel processing to a set amount (up to the maximum supported by SQL Server), change the Max Degree Of Parallelism setting to a value greater than 1.
 A value of 1 tells SQL Server not to use parallel processing.

-Large, complex queries can usually benefit from parallel execution.
+3. Large, complex queries can usually benefit from parallel execution.
 However, SQL Server performs parallel processing only when the estimated number of seconds required to run a serial plan for the same query is higher than the value set in the cost threshold for parallelism.
 Set the cost estimate threshold by using the Cost Threshold For Parallelism box on the Advanced page of the Server Properties dialog box.
 You can use any value from 0 through 32,767.
 On a single CPU, the cost threshold is ignored.

-Click OK.
+4. Click OK.
 These changes are applied immediately.
 You do not need to restart the server.

 You can use the stored procedure sp_configure to configure parallel processing.
 The commands are as follows: